Biological Sciences: Contract Instructor-College Credit

 San Diego Community College District

-Applications are now being accepted for the position of Assistant Professor, Biology at San Diego Miramar College beginning Fall 2022.
+Applications are now being accepted for the position of Assistant Professor, Biology at San Diego Miramar College beginning Fall 2023.
 Located in the Mira Mesa/Scripps Ranch area of San Diego, Miramar College is one of three colleges in the San Diego Community College District.
-The assignments may also include day, evening, Saturday, and/or off-campus responsibilities.
+Hours and days are as assigned, Monday to Friday at 40 hours per week.
+The assignment may also include day, evening, Saturday, and/or off-campus responsibilities.

 The Assistant Professor of Biology reports to the Miramar College Dean of the School of Mathematics, Biological, Exercise, and Physical Sciences.